clue/qdatastream/README.md

 HHVM.
 It's *highly recommended to use PHP 7+* for this project.

-The `QString` and `QChar` types require the `ext-mbstring` for converting between different character encodings.
+The `QString` and `QChar` types use the `ext-mbstring` for converting between different character encodings.
-If this extension is missing, the respective methods will throw a `BadMethodCallException`.
+If this extension is missing, then special characters outside of ASCII range will be replaced with a `?` placeholder.
+This means that the string `hällo!` will be converted to `h?llo!` instead.

 ## Tests